-The privacy rooms will provide Mesirow employees a quiet place to relax as they balance work and cancer treatment, have private conversations with doctors or family members, meet with their Mesirow Mentors (employee volunteers who have gone through similar challenges), or use as a break as they re-enter the workforce when they’ve attained remission.
+The privacy rooms will provide Mesirow employees with a quiet place to relax as they balance work and cancer treatment.
+Allow them to have private conversations with doctors or family members.
+They can also meet with their Mesirow Mentors (employee volunteers who have gone through similar challenges).

 Angie spent time discerning the magnitude of the Mesirow project and its emotional complexities, which thoughtfully came through as she began crafting a mood board filled with Room & Board fabrics, furniture and accessories that felt connected to the company’s look and feel and, of course, to its employees.

-To create a serene atmosphere, Angie thought about how people would use the rooms, as well as how they’d want to enter and leave it.
+To create a serene atmosphere, Angie thought about how people would use the rooms.

 - She made sure to fill it with soft, homey touches like throw blankets and sheepskin pillows.